This article was updated on 31 July 2020 to reflect confirmation that IR35 rule changes will take effect from April

 From 6 April 2021, off-payroll working rules (commonly known as IR35) will be reformed.
-This change impacts around 60,000 engager organisations, predominantly medium and large-sized businesses, outside the public sector that engage with individuals operating through structures such as personal service companies (PSCs).
+This change impacts an estimated 60,000 engager organisations, predominantly medium and large-sized businesses, that engage with individuals operating through structures such as personal service companies (PSCs).

-The impact of these changes for medium and large businesses or anyone who operates off-payroll through an intermediary, such as a PSC, should not be underestimated.
+The impact of these changes on medium and large businesses or anyone who operates off-payroll through an intermediary, such as a PSC, should not be underestimated.
 Preparation will be crucial.

-How will this proposed change impact end users of these services in the private sector?
+How will this change affect the private sector?

-The reform will mean additional obligations and potentially additional costs for medium and large businesses in the private sector (excluding those that are 'wholly overseas') who are end-users of off-payroll workers who operate via intermediaries, such as PSC’s will face additional and often substantial one-off and ongoing challenges and costs.
+The reform will mean additional obligations and potentially additional costs for medium and large businesses in the private sector that are ‘end users’ of off-payroll workers operating via intermediaries, such as PSCs.
+This excludes businesses that are ‘wholly overseas.

-Initially, it will be necessary to identify existing arrangements that will be caught by the legislation, that are expected to be ongoing after 5 April 2021, and determine the additional cost that may arise as a consequence.
+Initially, it will be necessary to identify existing arrangements that are expected to be ongoing after 5 April 2021 that will be caught by the legislation, and determine the additional cost that may arise as a consequence.
 For example, for businesses which decide that their off-payroll workers fall within the IR35 rules, from April 2021 there will be increases to direct costs, such as employer’s NIC (currently 13.8 per cent) and potentially the Apprenticeship Levy, where applicable (0.5 per cent).

 Processes and potentially additional resource will need to be put in place to assess engagements and provide a statutory status determination statement (SDS) to the worker and any third party, for example a recruitment agency, setting out the reasons for reaching that determination.

 End users of the services will be required to set up a status disagreement process and respond to representations made by off-payroll workers or the fee payer where they challenge a status determination within 45 days of receipt.

-System changes will also be required to help meet IR35 compliance and PAYE/NIC withholding obligations going forward.
+System changes will be required to help meet IR35 compliance and PAYE/NIC withholding obligations going forward.